 Dr. Jensen received her medical training at the Medical College of Virginia and served in the Medical Core of the Virginia Air National Guard for over 14 years.
 She is an avid runner and enjoys flower gardening at home and helping out in the garden at her son’s school.

 » Yashar Kalani, MD, PhD

-Yashar Kalani, MD, PhD is an assistant Professor at the University of Utah School of Medicine.
+Associate Professor, Neurosurgery, Neurology and Neuroscience at University of Virginia School of Medicine.
 He completed undergraduate studies at the University of California, Los Angeles, followed by his doctorate at the California Institute of Technology, his medical degree at Stanford University and residency and fellowship in Neurosurgery and Cerebrovascular/Endovascular surgery at the Barrow Neurological Institute.
 He also completed a fellowship in minimally invasive skull base surgery and neuroendoscopy at the Center for Minimally Invasive Neurosurgery in Sydney, Australia.
 Clinically he is focused on the combined microsurgical and endovascular treatment of neurovascular and skull base pathology.
 He is a principal investigator on a National Institute of Health grant studying RNA-based biomarkers of aneurysmal subarachnoid hemorrhage.
 In addition to applying genomic tools to study cerebrovascular disease, he has an active research interest in regenerative medicine and stem cell biology and has published extensively in these areas including over 100 peer-reviewed articles, 50 book chapters and 2 textbooks.
 He has been the recipient of several awards including a Soros Fellowship and a Sir Keith Murdoch Fellowship from the American Australian Association.

 » Richard P. Klucznik, MD